 After several "threats" from my specialist that if I continued to avoid medication I would end up having to have my whole bowel removed before my 18th birthday, I can now confidently sit here today and say that my bowel is completely still in tact and the inflammation has now reduced to only 12cm of my bowel.

 It is important to understand that health is never black and white.
-There was no magic “one” session, diet, nutritional supplement or herbal formula that fixed me overnight – it has taken hard work, a lot of research and study, commitment and time to get my health to where it is today.
-So although I still face challenges and experience set backs, I now have a spring in my step, my skin has cleared up, my digestive symptoms have reduced, my anxiety declined, my head is less foggy and the extra weight I had been carrying has dropped off – and more importantly my love for life, others and myself has returned.
+There was no magic "one" session, diet, nutritional supplement or herbal formula that helped me overnight – it has taken hard work, a lot of research and study, commitment and time to get my health to where it is today.
+And like most people with chronic disease I experience set backs, however, I have now found an amazing network of specialists, doctors and other natural practitioners that I work with to get be back to better health and also refer to in my own practice.
+So although I still face challenges and may always continue to, I now however have a spring in my step, my skin has cleared up, my digestive symptoms have reduced, my anxiety declined, my head is less foggy and the extra weight I had been carrying has dropped off – and more importantly my love for life, others and myself has returned.